GodstimeNwabue/team2/README.md

 ## Project Name: QTech

 Amid our brainstorming sessions, we stumbled upon an exciting concept - a quiz app.
-We named it **QTech - A Bridge to Mastery** to reflect its purpose of helping users bridge the gap to mastery through engaging quizzes and informative content.
+We named it **QTech - A Bridge to Mastery** to reflect its purpose of helping users bridge the gap to mastery through engaging quizzes.

 ## Design